Manecas1221212/romance/chapter_30.md

 Board chair.
 At sixty.

 She'd done it.
 Reached the absolute top.
-The position Jane had held.
+The position Jane had once held.
 The power she'd sacrificed everything to attain.

 ---